jriekse5555/InfrastructureAsCode/README.md

 pipeline interface and offer a higher degree of insurance that the desired state is reached.

+This pipeline will use a series of modular ARM templates that contain an output section which allows the necessary variable to be passed back to the pipeline.
+A powershell script is used to convert the passed in variable into a format that can be used as an input to later modular ARM templates used later in the pipeline.
+You can examine the completed pipeline to see how this is done.

 This example will also deploy a VM and will instead use individual ARM templates for the virtual network, public IP, virtual network interface and virtual machine.
 A release pipeline will be used.